act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 - has [semantic role][] of `main`; and
 - is [included in the accessibility tree][].

-**Note:** Authors SHOULD not use more than one element with a [semantic role][] of `main`.
-This is, however, not a requirement for this rule and can be valid in certain cases.

 ## Assumptions

 - This rule assumes that the `main` [landmark][] is correctly used to identify the [main section of content][] of the page.